Secrets and Configuration – Pragmatic Approach

 os.environ["DB_SERVER_PORT"] = _read_config("db_server_port")

-scope="session" means that the fixture will be executed only once per test session. autouse=True makes the fixture to be executed implicitly before the first test runs.
+scope="session" means that the fixture will be executed only once per test session. autouse=True makes the fixture be executed implicitly before the first test runs.
 Now we can add a test to make sure that this indeed holds true.

 import src.simple_app as simple_app